fchristl/ngx-easily-draggable/README.md

 1. draggable elements (that have an `ngxEasilyDraggable` directive set) and
 2. elements that draggable elements can be dropped on (that have an `ngxEasilyDroppable` directive set).

-### Representing Entities
+### Elements Representing Entities

-Every such element represents an entity: Either an entity that's being dragged or an entity that another one is dropped on.
+Let's assume you build up a UI dynamically based on an array.
+You iterate over that array using `*ngFor`.
+For each element of the array, you generate a `div` element.
+You now want to allow re-ordering the array elements by drag and drop.

+For cases like that, it's highly useful to know which original array element the user wanted to drag/drop rather than just knowing which `div`.

+To support cases like that, ngx-easily-draggable uses so called **representing entities**.

-This representing entity can be any object and can be set using the `representing` attribute.
+A representing entity can be any object (e.g. an element from your array).
+It can be set using the `representing` attribute.
 When a drop event occurs, this representing entity will be passed along to the event listeners.

+Like this, you don't need to painfully find the underlying array element which belongs to a `div` that was dragged.
+Instead, you just get the element delivered in your drop event right away.

 For example: